faizkhan12/pd-sprintstats/README.md

                             already exists)
       --title TITLE, -t TITLE
                             The title of the created/updated page
+      --trello-key TRELLO_KEY
+                            API Key for Trello Authentication
+      --trello-secret TRELLO_SECRET
+                            API Secret for Trello Authentication
+      --trello-token TRELLO_TOKEN
+                            OAuth Token for Trello Authentication
+      --trello-token-secret TRELLO_TOKEN_SECRET
+                            OAuth Token Secret for Trello Authentication

 ## Trello Authentication
 You will need trello authentication tokens to use this script.
-They can be specified on the command line or (recommended) added to one of the config files above using the following key/value pairs:
+They can be specified on the command line or added to one of the config files above using the following key/value pairs:

     trello_key=REPLACE_WITH_YOUR_API_KEY
     trello_secret=REPLACE_WITH_YOUR_API_SECRET